FurkanC4/FurkanC4/README.md

 - 🌱 I’m currently learning **Embeded Artifical Intelligence Systems**

-- 👨‍💻 All of my projects are available at [soillesstech.com](soillesstech.com)
+- 👨‍💻 All of my projects are available at [furkantas.space](furkantas.space)

 - 📫 How to reach me **tasyumruk.huseyin@gmail.com**